Tammy Wynette: Illness and death

 Further detective work was conducted by local television reporter Jennifer Kraus.
 She discovered that a local company called Care Solutions Inc. had been delivering prescription drugs to Wynette's home through 1998.
 In April 1999, Wynette's daughters filed a wrongful death lawsuit against her doctor, Wallis Marsh, Care Solutions, and George Richey.
 The sisters claimed they were responsible for the country star's demise.
 Furthermore, they claimed that Richey refused to take advice from Dr. Marsh.
 According to Dr. Marsh, he had told Richey to take Wynette to a hospital in the days leading up to her death.
 In 1999, Wynette's body was exhumed and an autopsy was given.
 The medical examiner who performed the autopsy declared Wynette died from cardiac arrhythmia.
 The autopsy also revealed that Wynette had several powerful drugs in her system at the time of her death including Versed and Phenergan.
 Jackie Daly noted that her mother was regularly taking these drugs at the time of her death.
 Wynette used syringes and was later fitted with a permanent catheter into her side that allowed drugs to directly enter her bloodstream.
 The catheter was also used for Wynette to inject food because of her intestinal issues.

 Richey was later dropped as a defendant from the suit, a court dismissed the claims against Care Solutions, and the remaining parties reached a confidential settlement with the doctor.
-Wynette's remains were re-interred in the Woodlawn Cross Mausoleum at Woodlawn Memorial Park Cemetery, Nashville, Tennessee.
+Wynette's remains were re-interred in the Woodlawn Cross Mausoleum at Woodlawn Memorial Park, Nashville, Tennessee.

 In March 2012, the name on Wynette's tomb was changed from "Tammy Wynette" to "Virginia W. Richardson", her legal married name at the time of her death.
 Wynette's daughters were angered by the name change.
 Through Facebook, they launched a petition to urge fans to help change the name of her tomb back to "Tammy Wynette".
 More than 3,000 fans voted in support of the petition.
 In March 2014, the name on the tomb was changed back through a court order.